 Many had expected to hear something about the famed longtime coach because his name came up during trial testimony in March.

 Testimony and text messages during the trial of two the athletes indicated that Saccoccia, referred to by “Big Red” football fans as “Coach Reno” was aware of the rape allegations shortly after they surfaced and before they were reported to police.
 The text messages read in court from Mays, who was 16 at the time, and a quarterback for the team indicated the coach was aware of the allegations.
 The text read: “I got Reno.
 He took care of it and shit ain’t gonna happen, even if they did take it to court.
 Like he was joking about it so I’m not worried.”
-The Plain Dealer

 If convicted on all counts, McVey could be sentenced to almost eight years in prison.